Diwixi/FilmsLibrary/README.md

 What the next?
 * add error processing
-* add splash screen and the app icon
 * add tests
 * add a detail screen for a movie
 * show rating of film and other informations